bogongroverchalet/website/_posts/news/2019-02-28-waiting-list.md

 We're having a big year!
 So in bitter sweet news, a lot of our weeks are filling or full.

-If your week is full contact our [mailto:bookings@bogongroverchalet.org.au](bookings team) to get on our waiting list.
+If your week is full contact our [bookings team](mailto:bookings@bogongroverchalet.org.au) to get on our waiting list.

 Or come to another week instead!